LaxmanChoudhary/building-wheel-failed--solved/README.md

  $ py -m pip install Path_of_file
  ```

- ### After installation you can run yout pip command to install scrapy
+ ### After installation you can run your pip command to install scrapy